noahbroyles/fast-youtube-dl/README.md

 Again, from then on you'll be able to update with `sudo youtube-dl -U`.

-### youtube-dl is extremely slow to start on Windows
+### youtube-dl is extremely slow to start on Windows.
+Big surprise there.
+So is everything.

-Add a file exclusion for `youtube-dl.exe` in Windows Defender settings.
+Add a file exclusion for `youtube-dl.exe` in Windows shitty Defender settings.

 ### I'm getting an error `Unable to extract OpenGraph title` on YouTube playlists